 Costs

-If you want to set up an nv, you need a starting capital of €45,000.
-You also pay civil-law notary fees, KVK registration fees and accounting fees.
+If you want to set up an NV, you need a starting capital of €45,000.
+You also pay civil-law notary fees, the KVK registration fee, and accounting fees.
 The fees differ per civil-law notary.
 On average the costs range between €500 and €2,200.
-You pay a one-time registration fee at KVK.

 Taxes